UBC-MDS/DSCI-532_2025_24_police_killings/reports/m2_reflection.md

 3. Enhanced Filtering Options:

 Implementation: We added filters for year, age and armed status (e.g. vehicle, firearm, knife).
-Additionally, we introduced a filter for the time series plot to allow users to focus on specific year and month.

 Deviation from Proposal: These filters were not initially planned but were added to improve interactivity and user control over the data, making the dashboard more dynamic and user-friendly.

 4. Top n States by Police Killings Plot:

-Implementation: We included a filter to compare police killings across different states, enabling users to select specific states for comparison.
-Additionally, the number of top states can be determined by the user by entering an integer.
+Implementation: The plot in the sketch is fixed at top 10 states while the one in the app is top n states, where n is a flexible user input.
+And we introduced an interaction between the top n states plot and time-series plot, enabling users to select specific states for its corresponding time series plot.

-Deviation from Proposal: This feature was enhanced to provide more flexibility in analyzing state-level data, allowing users to explore trends and patterns across regions.
+Deviation from Proposal: These features were enhanced to provide more flexibility in analyzing state-level data, allowing users to explore trends and patterns across regions.

 5. Time Series Plot:

 Implementation: The time series plot now compares police killings across states instead of genders, as originally proposed.
 And we relocated the time series chart to the right side of the interface.
+Additionally, we introduce a top n states filter on the time-series (the user input on top n states control both the top n state bar plot and the time series plot).

 Deviation from Proposal: This change was made because state-level comparisons were deemed more relevant for understanding trends over time, given the limited variability in gender data.
 And Layout adjustment will improve the overall layout balance and ensure a more intuitive flow of information for users.

-6. Additional enhancement:
+6. Additional enhancements:

   - Implemented a tab-based interface to allow users to seamlessly switch between two visualizations:
     - A geographical map displaying the distribution of police killings.